TadavomnisT/LenvCrypt/README.md

 # LenvCrypt

-WIP: Work In Progress,... __DO NOT USE THIS CODE YET!__
+ LenvCrypt: Encrypted Linux Environment.
+A secure, password-protected sandbox storage for GNU/Linux.

 ![LenvCrypt Logo](./Docs/Images/LenvCrypt_logo.png)

-**LenvCrypt**: Linux Environment Encrypted, is a secure, password-protected sandbox storage designed to create an encrypted environment on GNU/Linux systems.
+**LenvCrypt**: __L__inux __Env__ironment En__crypt__ed, is a secure, password-protected sandbox storage designed to create an encrypted environment on GNU/Linux systems.
 LenvCrypt works based on _LUKS_, and aims to provide users with a safe space to run programs and store sensitive data a part of the host system without the risk of exposure.

-## How does it work?

-LUKS (_Linux Unified Key Setup_) is a standard for Linux disk encryption.
-LUKS implements a platform-independent standard on-disk format for use in various tools.
-This facilitates compatibility and interoperability among different programs and operating systems, and assures that they all implement password management in a secure and documented manner.[_from Wikipedia_]

-Using LUKS, we can create an encrypted container that we can mount and use as a sandbox.

 ## Features